 5. Plan for business growth and develop your marketing budget for next year

-After completing the previous steps, you should have a pretty good idea of what your business needs to grow in 2017, whether it is expanding into untapped marketing channels, investing in new technology, adding additional employees to supplement your team, or partnering with different vendor resources for better campaign results.
+After completing the previous steps, you should have a pretty good idea of what your business needs to grow in the new year, whether it is expanding into untapped marketing channels, investing in new technology, adding additional employees to supplement your team, or partnering with different vendor resources for better campaign results.
 Organize what you actually need and put together a budget wishlist.
 Don’t forget to consider whether the current year’s marketing spend delivered on the business goals identified, and do some research to find the biggest bang for your buck in each area of growth.
 After this, you will have a better awareness of the actual costs and their worth, and can map out a realistic budget plan for the next phase of growth.

 6. Update and optimize your website